Buying a home

 6. Update your home and contents cover

 It’s not until you move into a new home that you have a really good idea of what the place is worth from an insurance perspective.
 Take a few minutes to be sure the insured value of your home and contents is spot on and that any noteworthy inclusions like a swimming pool are covered.
-Let your insurer know about any additional security features you may have overlooked like window grills or security doors – they could lower your premium.

 7. Focus on unpacking the important boxes first